kristianmandrup/gmaps-autocomplete-rails/README.md

 <%= javascript_include_tag "application" %>
 ```

-Note also that the autocomplete script depends on jQuery 1.6+.
+Note also that the autocomplete script currently depends on jQuery 1.6+.
+Please feel free to remove this dependency with a pull request :)

 ## Initialize